wikenhub/ktds-repo/README.md

-# demo
+# There are samples code for MSA Applications.

-Trying to setup Git / Kubernetes / Jenkins
+Trying to setup Git / Kubernetes / Jenkins(AWS pipeline)